hyprwm/hyprland-wiki/pages/Useful Utilities/Clipboard-Managers.md

 exec-once = wl-clip-persist --clipboard regular
 ```

-Can also apply to the primary clipboard too, but this is not recommended because the primary clipboard [has unintended side-effects for some GTK applications.](https://github.com/Linus789/wl-clip-persist#primary-selection-mode-breaks-the-selection-system-3)
+Can also apply to the primary clipboard (i.e. middle click to paste selection) too, but this is not recommended because the primary clipboard [has unintended side-effects for some GTK applications.](https://github.com/Linus789/wl-clip-persist#primary-selection-mode-breaks-the-selection-system-3)

 ```ini
 exec-once = wl-clip-persist --clipboard primary